I first heard of baby led weaning through some mothers I met at a BBQ this summer.

 Traditional weaning has its pros and cons as well.

 If you’re buying premade baby foods, it can be costly.
 If you’re making your own foods, it can be time-consuming.
 The upside of traditional weaning is that you have more control over how long and how much baby eats.

 It is important to do whatever works for you and most importantly your baby.

 My daughter started traditional weaning at 6 months and did really well.
 Although she doesn’t have the independence of feeding herself, she still gets to try flavors and so far has developed an enormous appetite for different foods.

 Now at 7 months, I introduced baby led weaning with bananas.
 She enjoyed that as well being that it was her first taste of a banana.

 It was a little confusing for my nerves but at the same time very enjoyable to watch as she held the banana, inspected it, tasted it, mushed it with her bottom teeth, and then threw the banana on the floor.
-If you’re not yet sold on just doing over the other, it is very doable to incorporate both methods for your baby until you’ve figured it out.
+You may need to try a few different ways until your baby figures it out.

 When to Start Baby Led Weaning

 The suggested time to start is 6 months but what is more important is the signs your baby needs to show to start solids:

 - Baby must be able to sit up with little to no support